LpppJ/LpppJ.github.io/timeseries/_posts/2024-05-23-Timemixer.md

 ## 5. Conclusion

-- Empowered by Past-Decomposable-Mixing and Future- Multipredictor-Mixing blocks, TimeMixer took advantage of both disentangled variations and complementary forecasting capabilities
+- Empowered by Past-Decomposable-Mixing and Future- Multipredictor-Mixing blocks, TimeMixer took advantage of both disentangled variations and complementary forecasting capabilities.